 Add fields to columns

-The latest update enables you to add fields side-by-side without having to add any extra classes.
+You can add fields side-by-side without having to add any extra classes.
 It’s just a simple drag-and-drop procedure.
 Add the fields to your form and drag them in the order you want them.
 Maximum of 4 columns in 1 row.

 Hover over the field to move and click the 6 dots.
 Keep your mouse pressed and move the field where you want it in the row.
 You will see a highlighted bar to confirm the placement of the field.
 Release your mouse when you are ready to place the field.

-Use autocomplete for stateside addresses
+Use autocomplete for U.S.A. addresses

 The Address field is an advanced field type that’s added to a handful of default forms.
 Carrot applied autocomplete for all default forms but you’ll need to apply that to any new address field you add to forms.
-International businesses will need to switch the default setting to suggest international addresses, versus only stateside addresses.
+International businesses will need to switch the default setting to suggest international addresses, versus only U.S.A. addresses.

 Return Access